daino3/ttt-minimax/README.md

 ```

 ### Solution Overview:
 There are 3 classes: Game, Human, Computer.
 The Game class houses almost all of the logic in regards to the board, winning combinations and communication to the user.
-The Human class is lean and hash one method 'move' which gets input from the command line.
+The Human class is lean and has methods only related to getting input from the user via the command line.
 The Computer class has all the minimax magic.